SvetaKhas/Superbowl_Commercials/README.md

   This data set called "Super Bowl Commercials" comes from Maven Analytics: https://www.mavenanalytics.io/data-playground. <br>
 It looks at Super Bowl commercials for 10 popular brands from 2000 to 2021, including links to each and additional information about the length, estimated cost, YouTube statistics, TV viewers, and defining characteristics.
+Data_dictionary file describing each column in detail is included.
-I came up with my own questions that I wanted to answer.
+I came up with my own set of questions that I answered using SQL.

 Looking at all the data first: